 Charitable Incorporated Organization (CIO)

 A charitable incorporated organization is a membership organization.
 The membership may be limited to the trustees (“a foundation CIO”) or it may be broader (“an association CIO”).
 A CIO is a legal person.
 CIOs register solely with the Charity Commission; this registration confers both corporate and charitable status.
 A charitable incorporated organization is governed by the Charities Act 2011 and regulations made there under.

 The Charity Commission for England and Wales registers and regulates charities.
 Its website contains policy guidelines and publications, summaries of the common law, and the register of charities.

-Under the Charities Act 2011, a charity is defined as a body or trust which is for a charitable purpose that provides benefit to the public.
-The new list of charitable purposes has 12 specific headings and one general heading.
+Under the Charities Act 2011, a charity is defined as a body or trust which is for a charitable purpose that provides a benefit to the public.
+The list of charitable purposes has 12 specific headings and one general heading.
 The categories of charitable purposes are as follows:

 - the prevention or relief of poverty;

 - the advancement of health or the saving of lives;